10 ways to keep food fresher for longer

 - There are some exceptions to the rule to be aware of, though.
 Mushrooms are a vegetable that produces ethylene, while apples and watermelons are fruits that are sensitive to the effects of ethylene.

-- Check the technical specification in our fridge freezer reviews to find out if a model has humidity-controllable drawers.
+- Check the technical specification in our to find out if a model has humidity-controllable drawers.

 To see why this is so important take a look at the images below.
 In the left image you can see the contents of a pack of strawberries and raspberries when new.
 Then after two weeks half of that same pack stored a low average relative humidity (middle image) and the other half at a high average relative humidity of (right image).